 Creating new vectorstore Loading documents from source_documents Loading new documents: 100%|██████████████████████| 1/1 [00:01<00:00, 1.73s/it] Loaded 1 new documents from source_documents Split into 90 chunks of text (max.
 500 tokens each) Creating embeddings.
 May take some minutes...
 Using embedded DuckDB with persistence: data will be stored in: db Ingestion complete!
 You can now run privateGPT.py to query your documents

 It will create a

 db folder containing the local vectorstore.
-Will take time, depending on the size of your documents.
+Will take 20-30 seconds per document, depending on the size of the document.

 You can ingest as many documents as you want, and all will be accumulated in the local embeddings database.

 If you want to start from an empty database, delete the

 Note: during the ingest process no data leaves your local environment.
 You could ingest without an internet connection, except for the first time you run the ingest script, when the embeddings model is downloaded.

 In order to ask a question, run a command like:

 And wait for the script to require your input.